 Prompt and appropriate management of mastitis usually leads to a timely resolution and prevents complications, such as a breast abscess.

 Treatment of infectious and noninfectious mastitis includes antibiotic therapy and effective milk removal if lactating.

-Breast abscess requires removal of pus and antibiotic therapy.
-Surgical interventions can include aspiration and incision and drainage.
+Breast abscess requires both the emoval of pus and antibiotic therapy.
+Interventions can include aspiration and incision and drainage procedures.

-It is imperative to identify and treat any underlying coexistent causes of infection and to exclude breast carcinoma.
+It is imperative to identify and treat any underlying coexistent causes of infection to facilitate resolution and prevent recurrence.
+It is also necessary to exclude breast carcinoma.

 History and exam

 - female sex

 - women aged >30 years